syncfusion-content/blazor-docs/blazor/appearance/icons.md

 ## Icon integration with Button component

-The built-in Syncfusion&reg; icons can be integrated with other Blazor components without defining the `<SfIcon>` tag.
-To use Syncfusion&reg; icons, add `e-icons` class that contains the font-family and common property of the font icons.
+The built-in Syncfusion<sup style="font-size:70%">&reg;</sup> icons can be integrated with other Blazor components without defining the `<SfIcon>` tag.
+To use Syncfusion<sup style="font-size:70%">&reg;</sup> icons, add `e-icons` class that contains the font-family and common property of the font icons.
 Add the icon class with the corresponding icon name from the [available icons](#icons-list) with `e-` prefix.

-The following example shows how to integrate the icons with Syncfusion&reg; button component by defining the icon class in the `IconCss` property of button.
+The following example shows how to integrate the icons with Syncfusion<sup style="font-size:70%">&reg;</sup> button component by defining the icon class in the `IconCss` property of button.

 ```cshtml
 @using Syncfusion.Blazor.Buttons